-The Math Resource Centre offers a free drop-in service for students who need help in mathematics.
+The Math Help Centre offers a free drop-in service for students who need help in mathematics.
 The services are available for any student who wishes to improve their mathematical skills.
-The Math Resource Centre is primarily directed to those in first-year mathematics courses, but students in any course who want help in math-related topics are welcome.
+The Math Help Centre is primarily directed to those in first-year mathematics courses, but students in any course who want help in math-related topics are welcome.

 Math Assessment Test (MAT)

 The Math Assessment Test is used for a variety of courses to determine your present mathematics ability.
 You will take this test as a regular part of the first-year course Calculus I (Math 1111) or Applied Calculus (Math 1151).
 You will also have access to the handbook 'Preparing for University Calculus' prior to taking your first-year calculus courses.

 Each summer, faculty in the Department of Mathematics and Computer Science offer research opportunities for undergraduate students.
 The students acquire valuable research experience while interacting with professors and other undergraduate students.

 Dr. Margaret-Ellen Messinger